 (Q) Can I carry items such as a blanket or a mat with me on B.A.A. buses to sit on in Athletes’ Village?

 (A) You may bring something to sit on (i.e. blankets, mats, tarps, towels), as long as the item is not carried in a bag or backpack and can be easily carried.
 These items need to be discarded in Hopkinton before you start the race.
 If you have an item like this wrapped around you when you board a B.A.A. bus, you will be asked to open it to ensure that you are not carrying any baggage.
 Security at each location will have the authority to disallow other products or materials that it deems inappropriate.

 (Q) Is there going to be a gear check opportunity for participants who are not planning to board the B.A.A. buses at Boston Common on race morning?

-(A) Yes.
-Official participants must check their clothing at Boston Common on race morning between 5:30 a.m. and 9:30 a.m.
+(A) No. Official participants must check their clothing at Boston Common on race morning between 5:30 a.m. and 9:30 a.m.
 There will not be a gear check opportunity at the Expo, in Hopkinton, or at any location other than Boston Common.